-As we began growing our team at The Moment — a design-driven innovation consultancy based in Toronto — we started to wrestle with titles and roles that describe what we do and the multi-disciplinary way we do it.
-We landed on “Innovation Designer”.
+As we began growing our team at The Moment — a design-driven Innovation Studio in Toronto — we started to wrestle with titles and roles that describe what we do and the multi-disciplinary way we do it.
+We landed on “Innovation Designer.”

 All of our consultants — including the founders — use this title, while the roles we play in client projects are adaptable.
 They are able to shift and change based on the specific needs of the project and team using an agile sprint-based project approach.

 An Innovation Designer is a practitioner with a diverse toolkit of capabilities that enables them to support teams and organizations through the transition from where they are now to where they need to be tomorrow.

 The Innovation Designer’s skills and tools are drawn from diverse fields of practice: human-centred design, business strategy, research, organizational change and learning.
 Innovation Designers can apply their tools to many diverse challenges and contexts, and are skilled in sharing knowledge of their tools and methods with their project teams.